-No way!
-The skills you will learn on the job and completing your qualification will be transferable and allow you to move into a different job or sector if you wish to.
+The skills you will learn during your Apprenticeship will be dependent on what industry you are in and what programme you are studying.
+All skills, knowledge and behaviours learnt during your Apprenticeship will be transferable and allow you to move into a different job or sector if you wish to.

-False!
 Apprenticeships offer a ladder of opportunity, so learners can progress from intermediate (Level 2) Apprenticeships right up to Higher Degree Apprenticeships.
 Meaning the same qualifications can be achieved as completing a full-time College or university course.